Practical internet banking safety guide

 A hardware security key isn’t compulsory for every bank, as support varies by provider.
 However, it remains one of the best upgrades for your email, password manager, and primary identity accounts that safeguard banking recovery.

-FIDO2 security key for banking recovery accounts
+FIDO2 security key for bank recovery accounts

 Helpful upgrade

-FIDO2 security key for account recovery
+FIDO2 security key for account recovery protection

 Use a hardware key for your email, password manager, and recovery accounts.
 Purchase two keys if possible, register both, and keep the spare separate from your main device.